strapi/documentation/docs/developer-docs/latest/getting-started/troubleshooting.md

 - Production - If no other changes are needed, deploy into production
 - Repeat as needed, it is recommended that you properly version and test your application as you go

 At this time and in the future there is no plan to allow model creating or updating while in a production environment, and there is currently no plans to move model settings into the database.
-There is no known nor recommended workarounds for this.
+There are no known nor recommended workarounds for this.

 ## Does Strapi handle deploying or migrating of content?